The Most Efficient & Cost-Effective Way to Staff Your Startup Company

 - Clearly communicate needs to recruiting team

-- Top three must haves?
+- Top three must-haves?

-Involve multiple resources on the team to interview the candidates and have them weigh in on culture and skill fit.
+- Involve multiple resources on the team to interview the candidates and have them weigh in on culture and skill fit.

-- Naturally, the leadership panel will serve as the final authority for any hire, however it’s best to consider including a peer or two in the interview process.
+The following suggestions work best if your hiring authority places significant value on both skills and culture.
+Naturally, the leadership panel will serve as the final authority for any hire, however, it’s best to consider including a peer or two in the interview process.

 - Collective “buy-in” is helpful; it’s important that the current team has a positive reaction to minimize workflow disruption.